HazemKhaled/TiPushNotification/README.md

 });
 ```

-4- Configure your server with GCM and APN

 ### Contributions
 Your issues and pull requests are most welcome, also you can pick a task from [TODOs](#todos).